IGNITING TALENT

 Thought leadership

 Adela Kay, Assistant Headteacher at Aspire Virtual School, has conducted in-depth research on a variety of pressing issues affecting children and young people within our community.
-For February’s research, Adela explores key topics ...
+For June’s research, Adela explores key topics ...
 Read article

 GET IN TOUCH